Yaak wat arun

 No, “tow the line” makes no sense.
 You can tow a car, you can tow a boat, you can use a line to tow a car or boat, but you cannot “tow a line.”

-10. about 8 years ago on Monty
+10. over 8 years ago on Monty

 Forgot to mention, David Koch tried to persuade him to relocate to the U.S. to work at Cato Institute, but Hayek pointed out he would not be eligible for Social Security.
 He would get much better benefits from the Austrian government (no embarrassment at all).
 Instead of offering to set up a pension/annuity for him, Koch let him go.
 Just as well.